 Appendix “J” Medical Reserve Corps VRC Provisions

 The following information is meant to briefly describe how the VRC will make work with the Medical Reserve Corps (MRC) for simulations and for actual VRC operation in the event of a very large-scale Greater Kansas City area disaster.
-Specific operational aspects, procedures, training, and other requirements and forms of the MRC are the responsibility of the MRC and are not the responsibility of the Volunteer Coordination Team of the Metro Kansas City Area.
+Specific operational aspects, procedures, training, and other requirements and forms of the MRC are the responsibility of the MRC and are not the responsibility of the VRC Committee of the KCR COAD.

 General Overview